btroncone/learn-rxjs/operators/error_handling/retry.md

 ### Description

-## Retry the previous observable sequence specified number of times.
+## Use this when you need to retry an observable sequence a specific number of times should an error occur.

 ### Examples